Skip to Main Content

 Develop the knowledge and skills you need to create technologies and applications that will change the world.
 During your Foundation, you will have opportunities for practical work and experimentation across a range of elements, including engineering design tasks centred on developing simple robots, in order to introduce the challenges and benefits of realising theoretical ideas.
 There’ll be lectures and seminars combined with work-based learning and plenty of course options to personalise your studies.

-Pathway progression
+Pathway Progression

 Successful completion of this pathway will lead to the award of the following from ARU: